cbcrg/piper-nf/README.md

 Quick start
 -----------

-Make sure you have installed the required dependencies listed in the last section.
+Make sure you have all the required dependencies listed in the last section.

 Install the Nextflow runtime by running the following command: